5 Reasons Books are the Best Gifts for Multilingual Kids

 Chances are that your kids see signs and words primarily in the dominant language.

-In our family, Chinese and Korean are the minority languages, and our kids only see those languages at home.
+In our family, Chinese and Korean are the minority languages.
+Our children’s only chance to see these minority languages is in our home.

 However, when children are surrounded by words in the minority language, they will be more likely to ask, wonder, and talk about it.